Q1. Where is SAU located?

 Q11.
 What is the teacher student ratio at SAU?

 The current teacher student ratio at SAU is approximately 1:6.

 Q12.
 Do you have any undergraduate programme?

 The university doesn’t have any undergraduate programme as yet.

 Q13.
-What types of scholarships are available?
+What are the types of scholarships available in SAU?